Last Updated on

 Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration and management flexibility.

 Forming an LLC in Indiana can be both affordable and is simple enough for most people to start on their own.
 That said, it’s not a bad idea to have a legal professional like While the filing is pretty straightforward, it’s nice to have some support if you have questions, alerts when the annual report is due, forms like operating agreements, banking resolutions and more.
-There are companies like IncFile or ZenBusiness and others that do all of this for as little as $49.
+There are companies like IncFile or Inc Authority that provide LLC formation guidance for only the cost of the state fees!.

 To form a Limited Liability Company in Indiana, file the Articles of Organization with the State of Indiana, Business Registration Division.
 The LLC filing fee for online processing is $95 and $100 when filing by mail.